 The department of Pulmonology has a senior pulmonologist with his team.
 It is equipped with the latest machines to carry out various pulmonary function tests and has expertise in giving respiratory support with different modes and equipment.
 Fibreoptic bronchoseopy and transbronchial biopies are also done.

 The department of Sleep Medicine is equipped with a two-bed sleep centre with a polysomnographic machine.
 Investigations and management of patients suffering from sleep apnoea syndrome and other sleep disorders are carried out.

 The department of Oncology has an experienced consultant and has a day care centre to give short term chemotherapy.
-The Oncology department along with department of Surgery, ENT and Gynaecology orgnises free cancer detection camps in different parts of North India.
-The Oncology department gives highly specialised chemotherapy for haematology and solid tumours.
+The Oncology department along with department of Surgery, ENT and Gynecology organizes free cancer detection camps in different parts of North India.
+The Oncology department gives highly specialized chemotherapy for haematology and solid tumors.
 The department is also undertaking bone marrow transplants.

 Since time is crucial for patients with life threatening infections (septicaemia), the department has a back-up of microbiology with its rapid diagnostic culture, techniques (BacT/Alert) which help in the management of patients.
 Sick patients are treated in the ICU where there are critical care specialists (including anesthetists) who coordinate with the medicine department utilizing state of the art equipment such as respirators, cardiac monitors, pulse oximeters and defibrillators.
 Assessment of patients and their efficient monitoring is done with advanced blood gas analysers.